panghy/vectorsearch/README.md

 See `src/main/java/.../VectorIndexConfig.java` for the full builder.

 ## Maintenance

+### Compaction Throttling

+Background compactions are planned from small SEALED segments and throttled by `maxConcurrentCompactions` in `VectorIndexConfig`.
+Set it to `0` to disable compactions.
+The maintenance worker only transitions segments to COMPACTING when the in‑flight count is below the limit.

 - Deletes: `index.delete(...)` marks tombstones and updates counters.
 If the deleted ratio exceeds the configured threshold and cooldown allows, a vacuum task is enqueued automatically.
 - Programmatic vacuum: